A stochastic perturbation approach to nonlinear bifurcating problems: Pitchfork bifurcation normal form

-We remark that, when the support of the parameter distribution intersects the bifurcating region, the non-uniqueness of the deterministic solution also causes the non-uniqueness of the PC solution of the perturbed system.
-Nevertheless, as shown in Figure \ref{fig:poly_var} e.g.\ for $\mu\sim\mathcal{U}(0.8,1.2)$, the Probability Density Functions (PDFs) computed by Kernel Density Estimation (KDE) on samples of different PC solutions exhibit some common characteristics.
+Nevertheless, as shown in Figure \ref{fig:poly_var}, the probability density functions (PDFs) computed by kernel density estimation (KDE) on different PC solutions exhibit some common characteristics.
 Indeed, the mean PDF shows three peaks precisely in correspondence to the values of the three solution branches for $\mathbb{E}[\mu]=1$, which are $\{0,\pm 1\}$.
+These peaks are directly related to the locations of the local extrema of the polynomials shown in Figure~\ref{fig:poly_normal_form}, where the sampled values from the PC solutions tend to concentrate.

-Moreover, we highlight that the variance provides a confidence lower bound for the mean, ensuring the existence of these three peaks.
-This indicates that the non-uniqueness of the solution can be interpreted, in a probabilistic setting, through the lens of a different quantity exhibiting some invariant properties, namely the PDF.
-Despite that, there is a significant difference between the two plots: for the Gaussian perturbation the three peaks of the multi-modal PDF exhibit a higher variance than the one in response to the Uniform perturbation.
-This can be seen as a consequence of the concentration of samples around the mean value in the Gaussian case with $\bar{\xi}\sim\mathcal{N}(0,1)$.
-Indeed, the PC solutions corresponding to different solver initialization show local extrema values centered around $\mu=1$ (see Figure \ref{subfig:poly_little_perturbation_normal}).
+Regarding the variance, there is instead a difference between the two plots: for the Gaussian perturbation the three peaks of the multi-modal PDF exhibit a significantly higher variance.
+This is a consequence of the concentration of samples around the mean value for $\bar{\xi}\sim\mathcal{N}(0,1)$.
+Indeed, the PC solutions corresponding to different solver initialization show different local extrema values around $\mu=1$ (see Figure \ref{subfig:poly_little_perturbation_normal}).
 Since $\mu\sim\mathcal{N}(1,0.06)$, most samples for each PC solution cluster around the value of the correspondent local extrema closest to $\mu=1$.
 Therefore, the PC solutions exhibit different peaks in their PDFs, carrying their high variance as shown in Figure \ref{subfig:pdf_normal}.
 In contrast, the Uniform distribution enables a uniform contribution of all the local extrema of each PC solution, leading to a lower variance of the peaks (see Figure \ref{subfig:pdf_uniform}).
+Nevertheless, in both cases the variance remains low away from the peaks of the mean PDF, indicating that the local extrema of the polynomials do not cluster around any points other than those associated with the deterministic solution branches.